 4. Full-Fat Dairy

-- Full-fat cow’s and goat milk (ideally organic and raw) and full-fat cheeses.
+- Full-fat cow’s and goat milk (ideally organic and raw)

 - Bone broth (homemade or protein powder)

 - Extra veggies (raw or cooked) with homemade dressing

 - 1/2 avocado with sliced lox (salmon)